Inbound Webhooks

-Inbound Webhooks (Incoming HTTP requests) offers a way for your integration to receive data to a unique URL from third-party integrations.
-This enables these third parties to automate messages to your integration when something happens in their system.
-These user-defined callbacks coupled with custom payloads open a wide variety of use cases.
+Inbound Webhooks (Incoming HTTP requests) allow your integration to receive data at a unique URL from third-party systems.
+This lets those systems automatically send messages to your integration whenever something happens on their end.
+These user-defined callbacks, combined with custom payloads, enable a wide range of automation scenarios.

-For example, converting an article text to audio mp3, or text-to-speech, can take time.
-You can create your Webhook to receive a notification when the mp3 has successfully been created.
+For example, converting article text to an MP3 audio file (text-to-speech) can take time.
+You can create a webhook to receive a notification as soon as the MP3 is ready.

 This document provides tips and best practices for using Inbound Webhooks as well as additional resources.